Timothy Wilson Spencer: Trials, appeals, and execution

 Following the successful conviction of Spencer for the Tucker, Davis, and Hellams murders, his DNA was compared with samples collected at other crime scenes, including both open and apparently closed cases.
-As a result of these investigations, it was determined that DNA evidence linked him to the 1984 murder of Carolyn Hamm, a crime for which David Vasquez had been convicted in early 1985.
+As a result of these investigations, it was determined that DNA evidence linked him to the 1984 murder of Carolyn Hamm, a crime for which David Vasquez had entered an Alford plea in early 1985.
 While the standard of the DNA evidence was determined to be inconclusive, FBI investigators were sufficiently confident given the factual similarities to the more recent crimes to report the conclusion that Spencer most likely was responsible for the Hamm murder and others.
-Vasquez was granted an unconditional pardon for her murder on January 4, 1989, having served five years of a 35-year prison sentence, and became the first American to be exonerated on the basis of exculpatory DNA evidence.
+Vasquez was granted an unconditional pardon on January 4, 1989, having served five years of a 35-year prison sentence, becoming the first person to be exonerated on the basis of exculpatory DNA evidence in the United States.

 Despite the conclusions of investigators as to his guilt, Spencer was never charged or convicted for Carolyn Hamm's murder.
-DNA evidence was not conclusive in Diane Cho's case; nevertheless, Spencer was tried and convicted for her murder.
+DNA evidence was not conclusive in Diane Cho's case; nevertheless, Spencer was tried and convicted for her murder and given a fourth death sentence.

-Spencer's motions to appeal his convictions for the murders of Susan Tucker, Debbie Davis, and Susan Hellams were denied.
+Spencer's motions to appeal his convictions for the murders of Tucker, Davis, and Hellams were denied.
 The United States Court of Appeal affirmed in its judgment that the reliance on evidence based on new DNA technology in obtaining Spencer's conviction was sound.

+Spencer's last meal consisted of fried chicken, french fries, and a soft drink.

 Timothy Wilson Spencer was executed on April 27, 1994, at Greensville Correctional Centre in Jarratt, Virginia.
-He was put to death in the electric chair.He was pronounced dead at 11:13 p.m.
+He was put to death in the electric chair.
+He was pronounced dead at 11:13 p.m.
 EST. He declined to give a final statement before his execution.